Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/Activities/04_takefive/unsolved/readme.md

 ## Activity File: Take Five and Practice the Command Line

-- You are playing the role of a security analyst at Candy Corp.
+- You are playing the role of a security analyst at Wonka Corp.

-- Candy Corp believes one of their employees might be selling secret recipes to Sugar Corp.
+- Wonka Corp believes one of their employees might be selling secret recipes to Slugworth Corp.

 - You have been tasked with creating evidence files for email, logs, and web access.